gausec/KingRailPopGen/README.md

   - **bcftools.sh**: A bash shell script to create a VCF file containing variant calls from a BAM file.
   - **flagstat.sh**: A bash shell script to append the names of BAM files to a text file and executes samtools flagstat on each of them.
 It then adds the output to the same text file.
   - **PCAngsdPlot.R**: An R script to create a PCA plot from the covariance matrix resulting from running PCANGSD.
+  - **bcftools.sh**: A bash shell script to process sorted bam files using bcftools to generate VCF output files with appropriate prefixes.

 - **results**: A collection of subdirectories containing outputs of pre-processing steps and analyses